datacraft-dsc/starfish-java/README.md

 ## Features

-Starfish is a open source lient library for the decentralised data economy, based on underlying open data ecosystem standards (see [Data Ecosystem Proposals](https://https://github.com/DEX-Company/DEPs/))
+Starfish is a open source client library for the decentralised data economy, based on underlying open data ecosystem standards (see [Data Ecosystem Proposals](https://https://github.com/DEX-Company/DEPs/))

 Starfish provides high-level APIs for common tasks within the data economy, for example registering/publishing a data asset for subsequent use in a digital supply line.
 In this case, an asset can be any data set, model or data service.